andrewjamesford/andrewford-co-nz-11ty/content/articles/shop-nextjs-stripe-account-set-up/index.md

 ![List of products on Stripe](stripe-products-list.png)

 Congrats you have now successfully added your shop products to Stripe.
 Stay tuned for the next update where we will display your shop products in your shop.

-Please subscribe to get notified of the next installment in this series.

 {% include "newsletter.liquid" %}